 Unit 1: Technological Determinism 9-11th October 2018

-Human interaction with technology pre-dates modern living and has been a part of human interaction and living for longer than what we ourselves understand.
+Human interaction with technology pre-dates modern times and has been a part of human interaction and living for longer than what we ourselves understand.
 Technologies and society are integrated in complex circuits of interactions and relationships that makes it impossible to isolate one from another.
 Networks and systems are created across several areas and boundaries, allowing human and technological communication to grow and expand.
-Technology surrounds us in our day to day activity, this can be seen with the creation of robots which are cognitive and emotionally capable and allowing them to live and work within society, the idea of this has been explored by several inventors and marketed as an aid to human living however the true dangers of what may become of this are unknown.
+Technology surrounds us in our day to day activity, this can be seen with the creation of robots which are cognitive and emotionally capable alongside allowing them to live and work within society, the idea of this has been explored by several inventors and marketed as an aid to human living however the true dangers of what may become of this are unknown.

 The network goes beyond us and are mapped in completely different ways.
 The relationship is entwined and interspersed with different meanings, we may read these in several ways; this was explored by Hall (1973) which states that we encode and decode texts dependent on our views of the readings, this was known as reception theory.

 Dourish & Bell (2011) established that Ubicomp is the third wave of computing.
 It is built around myth and mess as is diverse in its implementation, attempting to create a new way of thinking and working with technology.
 The text discusses the integration of technology into our lives, however a key fault is the assumptions that are made with how humans will continue to work alongside machinery.

 The key issue with technological interaction with humans is that alternatives to narratives are not applied so the continued growth of machinery and development alongside human interaction is undermined and affordance is needed to fully understand how we can continue to use technology to our advantage.